kaushikpuka1998/kaushikpuka1998/README.md

 - 👋 Hi, I’m @kaushikpuka1998
-- 👀 I’m interested in Mobile Development,API Development
+- 👀 I’m interested in Software Development
 - 🌱 I’m currently Working as Software Engineer at Railyatri,Noida,India
 - 📫 How to reach me: kaushikghosh199832@gmail.com